 Con: There are spots to drop out every 5 miles. :)

-For hydration, we will have water, GU, and soda.
-During the night there will be hot coffee, tea, and hot cocoa (as well as soup).
+12) Nourishment: For hydration, we will have water, energy drink, and soda.
+During the night there will be hot coffee, tea, and hot cocoa.

-For food, there will be the standard cookies, candy, chips, pretzels, fruit, etc. There will also be salted potatos, turkey and cheese sandwiches, and PB&J's.
+For food, there will be the standard hot soup or broth, cookies, candy, chips, pretzels, fruit, etc. There will also be salted potatos, turkey and cheese sandwiches, and PB&J's.
 In the spirit of a Fat Ass race, feel free to bring your favorite treats to share!

-13) Medical: We will have the basics- ibuprofin, tums, wet ones, and vaseline.
-We do not have medical checkpoints or medical personnel at the aid stations, so be sure to monitor yourself constantly during the race.
+13) Medical: We do not have medical checkpoints or medical personnel at the aid stations, so be sure to monitor yourself constantly during the race.
 All local emergency services will be on standby.
 If your health is in question, please remember that "DNF" can mean "Did nothing fatal."

 14) Pacers: Pacers are welcome to any runner once they have completed 30 miles.
 Muling is allowed if the person muling also carries 80 pounds worth of sharp rocks in a laundry bag.